djsutherland/pummeler/README.md

 You can also get features for demographic subsets with e.g. `--subsets 'SEX == 2 & AGEP > 45, SEX == 1 & PINCP < 20000'`.

-**NOTE:** As it turns out, with this featurization, linear embeddings seems to be comparable to random Fourier feature embeddings.
+**NOTE:** As it turns out, with this featurization, linear embeddings seem to be comparable to random Fourier feature embeddings.
 You can save yourself a bunch of time and the world a smidgen of global warming if you skip them with `--skip-rbf`.

 On my laptop (with a quad-core Haswell i7), doing it with random Fourier features takes about an hour; the only-linear version takes about ten minutes.
 Make sure you're using a numpy linked to a fast multithreaded BLAS (like MKL or OpenBLAS; the easiest way to do this is to use the [Anaconda](https://www.continuum.io/downloads) Python distribution, which includes MKL by default); otherwise, this step will be much slower.

 If it's using too much memory, decrease `--chunksize`.

 The original paper used Fastfood transforms instead of the default random Fourier features used here, which with a good implementation will be faster.
 I'm not currently aware of a high-quality, easily-available Python-friendly implementation.
-A GPU implementation of regular random Fourier features would also help.
+A GPU implementation of regular random Fourier features could also help.

 `SORT_DIR/embeddings.npz`, which you can load with `np.load`, will then have: